Thursday, 31 January 2013

 Oh yeah camera ….
 I did buy one gadget which was SONY ERICSSON XPERIA ARC

-By the way that’s not a camera … it’s a android smartphone which was required for everything from getting online with free wifi and paying bills while I travel, posting pictures and wat sort on facebook and keeping in touch with family with watsapp and of course taking photos.
+By the way that’s not a camera … it’s a android smartphone which was required for everything from getting online with free WIFI and paying bills while I travel, posting pictures and wat sort on Facebook and keeping in touch with family with Whatsapp and of course taking photos.

 How To Get A Sabbatical